area515/pi-mation/README.md

     cd ~
     git clone https://github.com/russb78/pi-mation.git

-Now you can enter the pi-mation sub-directory and run pi-mation.py with the following commands:
+Now you can enter the pi-mation sub-directory, run the setup, and run pi-mation.sh with the following commands:

+    cd pi-mation
+    chmod +x setup.sh
+    ./setup.sh
-    cd pi-mation/pi-mation
+    cd pi-mation
-    python pi-mation.py
+    ./pi-mation.sh

 Alternatively you could run pi-mation.py from IDLE or a text editor / IDE like Geany.